daveyholloway/MCPI-Banner/README.md

 ## To Do
 The following features/bug fixes are currently outstanding:
 * The ability to specify the direction that the banner prints in minecraft
+* Rewrite as object orientated - good exuse to fork the code!